-If a task has to protect itself against preemptions by other tasks, it can lock the scheduler.
+If a task shall protect itself against preemptions by other tasks, it can lock the scheduler.
 The scheduler is treated like a resource which is accessible to all tasks.
-Therefore a resource with a predefined name RES_SCHEDULER is automatically generated.
+Therefore a resource with a predefined name RES\SCHEDULER is automatically generated.

-Interrupts are received and processed independently of the state of the resource RES_SCHEDULER.
+Interrupts are received and processed independently of the state of the resource RES\SCHEDULER.
 However, it prevents the rescheduling of tasks.